 The Cloud is Not Just About Technology

-Dan Coleby, IT Lab's Director of Business Performance, challenges some of the conventional approaches to cloud migration and says a profound organisational shift is required.
+Dan Coleby, IT Lab's Modern Workplace Product Director, challenges some of the conventional approaches to cloud migration and says a profound organisational shift is required.

 The cloud involves technology of course, but if you’re approaching it from a purely technical perspective, you’re thinking about the cloud in the wrong way.
 Ten or fifteen years ago, people talked about jettisoning some tin from their offices.
 It would still exist, just not where they could touch or see it.